-1 The basis for the outstanding warrant, however, was a traffic offense committed in Cuyahoga

-- {¶11} Primus Vaughn, assistant manager on duty at the convenience station where appellant was apprehended, also testified at the suppression hearing.
-Vaughn testified that appellant approached the take-out window of the station, purchased two gallons of juice, and walked back to his car.
-Vaughn testified that he next heard, through a microphone on the outside of the takeout window, one of the police officers say "Freeze" and "Put your hands on top of the car."
-According to Vaughn, appellant was shaking when the officer pointed the gun at him but complied with the officer's order. - {¶12} The Fourth Amendment to the United States Constitution provides that "the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated[.]"
-The United States Supreme Court has stated: - {¶13} "Time and again, this Court has observed that searches and seizures conducted outside the judicial process, without prior approval by judge or magistrate, are per se unreasonable under the Fourth Amendment-subject only to a few specifically established and well delineated exceptions."
+{¶11} Primus Vaughn, assistant manager on duty at the convenience station where Appellant was apprehended, also testified at the suppression hearing.
+Mr. Vaughn testified that Appellant approached the take-out window of the station, purchased two gallons of juice, and walked back to his car.
+Mr. Vaughn testified that he next heard, through a microphone on the outside of the takeout window, one of the police officers say "Freeze" and "Put your hands on top of the car."
+According to Mr. Vaughn, Appellant was shaking when the officer pointed the gun at him, but complied with the officer's order.

+Court of Appeals of Ohio, Ninth Judicial District

+{¶12} The Fourth Amendment to the United States Constitution provides that "the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated[.]"
+The United States Supreme Court has stated:

+{¶13} "Time and again, this Court has observed that searches and seizures conducted outside the judicial process, without prior approval by judge or magistrate, are per se unreasonable under the Fourth Amendment-subject only to a few specifically established and well delineated exceptions."
 (Quotations omitted.)
 Minnesota v.
 Dickerson (1993), 508 U.S. 366, 372, 113 S.Ct.
-2130, 124 L.Ed.2d 334. - {¶14} We begin by observing that this case involves two separate, warrantless seizures of appellant's person, and of the drugs found on him which must be analyzed in light of Fourth Amendment jurisprudence.
-With respect to the crack cocaine discovered in appellant's pocket, the state has argued that the "plain view" exception to the prohibition of warrantless seizures applies.
+2130, 124 L.Ed.2d 334.

+{¶14} We begin by observing that this case involves two separate, warrantless seizures-of Appellant's person, and of the drugs found on him- which must be analyzed in light of Fourth Amendment jurisprudence.
+With respect to the crack cocaine discovered in Appellant's pocket, the state has argued that the "plain view" exception to the prohibition of warrantless seizures applies.
 Under this exception, "if police are lawfully in a position from which they view an object, if its incriminating character is immediately apparent, and if the officers have a lawful right of access to the object, they may seize it without a warrant."
-Id. at 345.
+Id. at 375.

-- {¶15} It is undisputed that the incriminating character of the crack cocaine protruding from appellant's pocket was immediately apparent to Officer Schismenos at the time he observed it.
-Once the officer identified the contraband, moreover, he had a lawful right of access to it, and could lawfully seize it and arrest appellant.2 The only question before this court with respect to the applicability of the plain view exception is whether Officers Schismenos and Anthony were lawfully in the position from which they viewed the bag of crack cocaine hanging out of appellant's pocket. - {¶16} Making this determination requires an examination of the second seizure that of appellant's person to determine whether the officers unlawfully detained appellant in the moments preceding their observation of the cocaine in his pocket.
-If the officers seized appellant in violation of his Fourth Amendment rights, then they were not lawfully in the position from which they observed the cocaine.
-The plain view exception would not apply in that circumstance, and the evidence confiscated from appellant would be tainted by the illegal seizure. - {¶17} Appellant has argued that his detention by the police officers leading up to Officer Schismenos' observation of the cocaine was in violation of his rights under the Fourth Amendment.
-Appellant has contended that the officers' warrantless seizure of appellant's person was not based upon (1) his consent, (2) a reasonable, articulable suspicion of criminal activity, or (3) probable cause to believe that appellant had committed a crime.
+{¶15} It is undisputed that the incriminating character of the crack cocaine protruding from Appellant's pocket was immediately apparent to Officer Schismenos at the time he observed it.
+Once the officer identified the contraband, moreover, he had a lawful right of access to it, and could lawfully seize it and arrest Appellant.1 The only question before this Court with respect to the applicability of the plain view exception is whether Officers Schismenos and Anthony were lawfully in the position from which they viewed the bag of crack cocaine hanging out of Appellant's pocket.

+{¶16} Making this determination requires an examination of the second seizure-that of Appellant's person-to determine whether the officers unlawfully detained Appellant in the moments preceding their observation of the cocaine in his pocket.
+If the officers seized Appellant in violation of his Fourth Amendment rights, then they were not lawfully in the position from which they observed the cocaine.
+The plain view exception would not apply in that circumstance, and the evidence confiscated from Appellant would be tainted by the illegal seizure.

+{¶17} Appellant has contended that the officers' warrantless seizure of Appellant's person was not based upon: 1) his consent, 2) a reasonable, articulable suspicion of criminal activity, or 3) probable cause to believe that Appellant had committed a crime.